-Minority interests represent the interests in Vita Life Sciences Sdn Bhd not held by the Group.
-Minority interests are allocated their share of net profit or loss after tax in the consolidated statement of comprehensive income and are presented within Equity in the consolidated statement of financial position, separately from the parent shareholders' equity.
+Minority interests represent the interests in Vita Life Sciences (Thailand) Co.
+Ltd and Vitahealth (Thailand) Co.
+Ltd not held by the Group.
+Minority interests are allocated their share of net profit or loss after tax in the statement of comprehensive income and are presented within Equity in the consolidated statement of financial position, separately from the parent shareholders' equity.